 Electoral Registers, Rate Books and Land Tax

-We hold electoral registers for Manchester (as the City was at the time) from 1832-2001.
-They are on microfilm up to 1993 in cabinets 30-31 on the ground floor - no appointment necessary.
+We hold electoral registers for Manchester (as the City was at the time) on microfilm from 1832-1993.
+They are on microfilm in cabinets 30-31 on the ground floor of Central Library - no appointment necessary.

 The current full electoral register is available for consultation in the Archives and Special Collections search room on the ground floor of Central Library (Monday to Wednesday, 9am - 5pm, Thursday 9am - 8pm, Friday - Saturday 9am - 5pm).
 No appointment is required to consult it.
 No photography is permitted.